 Illinois Sales Tax Guide

-Chapter 7: How to manage late Illinois sales tax return filing
+Chapter 1: An introduction to Illinois sales tax management

 Sales tax is a tax paid to a governing body (state or local) for the sale of certain goods and services.
 First enacted in the United States in 1921, sales tax dates back to ancient Egyptian times where paintings depict the collection of tax on commodities.
 Illinois first adopted a general state sales tax in 1933.
 Since that time, the rate has risen to 6.25.
 In the second quarter of 2015, the Illinois Department of Revenue reported $2,279,993 in revenue from taxes on general sales and gross receipts; 20.8% of total Illinois state taxes.

 As a business owner selling taxable goods or services, you act as an agent of the state of Illinois by collecting tax dollars from purchasers and passing it along to the state and local tax authority.
 This is an important point worth emphasizing.
 Any sales tax collected from residents belongs to the Illinois Department of Revenue.
 As a business owner, it is your responsibility to manage the taxes you collect to remain in compliance with state laws and avoid penalty and interest payments.When does Illinois sales tax need to be collected?

 In Illinois, sales tax is collected on the sale of tangible goods and some services.
 The tax is collected by the seller and remitted to state and local tax authorities.
 The seller acts as a pseudo-tax collector.Do I need to collect sales tax in Illinois?

 To better understand whether you need to collect sales tax in Illinois, we've created a simple three step checklist you can use to get a better feel for your Illinois tax situation:

 - Am I selling taxable goods or services to Illinois residents?